evergreen700/PTMOverlay/README.md

 - ncbi-taxonomist: 1.2.1

 ### MUSCLE Executable
-In the executables folder of the repository, check to see if a MUSCLE executable that works with your operating system is present.
-If not, go to this website and download the correct executable.
+In the executables directory of the repository, check to see if a MUSCLE executable that works with your operating system is present.
+If not, go to this website and download the correct executable and place it in in executables directory.

 https://drive5.com/muscle/downloads_v3.htm